 Side airbags that protect the head and torso reduce the likelihood of death and upper body injuries to passenger vehicle drivers in near-side crashes by 61 percent compared with no side airbags.
 This is the main finding of a new study by the Monash University Accident Research Centre.

 The Victoria, Australia, study reinforces prior research on the effectiveness of side airbags that protect people's heads and torsos in crashes.
-A 2006 IIHS study found that side airbags with head protection reduce a car driver's risk of death in a near-side crash by an estimated 37 percent and an SUV driver's risk by 52 percent (see "Surviving side crashes," Oct.
+A 2006 IIHS study found that side airbags with head protection reduce a car driver's risk of death in a near-side crash by an estimated 37 percent and an SUV driver's risk by 52 percent (see "Surviving side crashes: Side airbags are reducing driver deaths," Oct.
 7, 2006).

 Monash University researchers matched police reports of 2001-09 driver-side crashes in Victoria, Australia, with insurance injury claims data to look specifically at injuries to body regions directly relevant to side airbags.